mimeindustries/learn.mime.co.uk/_docs/building-the-mirobot-v3.md

     description: "Slide down the battery holder back piece through the slots in the main base and into the slots in the rear base"
   - time: 20.0
     title: Clip in the rear wheel
-    description: "Take the rear caster wheel and clip it up through the centre hole in the rear base piece"
+    description: "Push the rear caster wheel up through the centre hole in the rear base piece so it clips into place"
   - time: 21.8
     title: Slide on the left wheel cover
     description: "Take one of the wheel covers with the 'M' logo cut into it and slide it back so that it clips into the slots on the rear base piece"